lonerapier/lonerapier.github.io/docs/plugins/Fonts.md

 title option → header option → theme font → Obsidian default
 ```

-## Usage with QuartzTheme
+## Usage with Quartz Themes

-When [[plugins/QuartzTheme|QuartzTheme]] is installed and enabled, Fonts automatically discovers the theme's font metadata and uses it as defaults.
+When [Quartz Themes](https://github.com/saberzero1/quartz-themes) is installed and enabled, Fonts automatically discovers the theme's font metadata and uses it as defaults.
 Any options you explicitly set in Fonts will override the theme fonts.

-Fonts must run **after** QuartzTheme.
-This is handled automatically by plugin ordering (QuartzTheme = 50, Fonts = 60).
+Fonts must run **after** Quartz Themes.
+This is handled automatically by plugin ordering (Quartz Themes = 10, Fonts = 60).

 > [!warning]
-> If QuartzTheme is enabled but hasn't run yet when Fonts executes, you'll see a warning in the console.
-Make sure QuartzTheme has a lower `defaultOrder` than Fonts.
+> If Quartz Themes is enabled but hasn't run yet when Fonts executes, you'll see a warning in the console.
+Make sure Quartz Themes has a lower `defaultOrder` than Fonts.

-## Usage without QuartzTheme
+## Usage without Quartz Themes

 Fonts works standalone.
 Without a theme, it falls back to Obsidian's default system font stacks.
 You can set fonts explicitly via the plugin options.